 NOTES: Division B has now moved to the 23/28 Event Format for this tournament season.
 The events being run at the Wisconsin State Tournament are listed below with links to events not contained in the national rules manual.

-Team Numbers for the State Tournament will be published at the State Tournament page after the membership deadline of november 20th, 2017
+Team Numbers for the State Tournament will be published at the State Tournament page after the completion of Regional tournaments.

 WSO Division B Event Categories 2019

 Potions and Poisons

 Elastic Launched Glider

 Team numbers for the State Tournament will be posted after the March 4th West Regional.

 NOTE for the State Tournament Only: Each Division C Team must balance their chosen 23 events from the 5 Science Olympiad categories.
 New for 2017-2018: Each Team must choose a minimum of 3 events from each category to reach a total of 23 events.

 The Div C State Tournament in Wisconsin offers 28 events.
 However, a Team may only enter only 23 of these events for Team score; Team score determines a State Champion.
 Additional events beyond the 23 may be audited for no team score.